 The regular weather stations (or we can refer to them as the battery-operated models) have been around for a pretty long time.
-It was not until recently that we witnessed the introduction of the solar powered models.
+It was not until recently that we witnessed the introduction of solar-powered models.

 And now the debate is on:

-FIRST…you need to understand that the main difference between these two types of weather stations is the source of power (battery and solar power).
+FIRST…you need to understand that the main difference between these two weather stations is the source (battery and solar power).

-The fact that a solar powered station fully relies on solar power for its operation gives it an edge over the regular model in that it eliminates the hassle of regularly changing the batteries.
+The fact that a solar-powered station entirely relies on solar power for its operation gives it an edge over the regular model.
+It eliminates the hassle of regularly changing the batteries.

-You’ll also need to regularly inspect these batteries for any damages.
-Remember these batteries contain acid.
-So, if they get damaged (which is very possible in the cold winter months or the event of a storm) can leak and cause irreplaceable damages to your sensor suite.
+You’ll also need to inspect these batteries for any damages regularly.
+Remember, these batteries contain acid.
+So, if they get damaged (which is possible in the cold winter months or the event of a storm) can leak and cause irreplaceable damages to your sensor suite.